sachinmjadhav/Practice/README.md

-I try new things with HTML, CSS and JavaSCript here.
+I try new things with HTML, CSS and JavaScript here.
 Feel free to suggest edits and improvements.